Patanouk/Kubernetes-bash-script/udemy/Section3/Section3-Scheduling.md

 Special case of the master node
 No pods are scheduled on master node by default
 The master node has a special taint which prevents pods to be scheduled here

+## 4 - Nodes Selectors

+Assuming multiples nodes with different sizes

+Can be added as a section in a yaml file
+The node selectors sections specify a label which has to match the labels on the nodes

+To label nodes:
+* `kubectl label nodes node-name key=value`
+* `kubectl label nodes node1 size=large`

+Nice, but only match single label
+How do we do
+* Pod on medium or large node?
+* Pod not on small node?